brandonjparrott/saas-interview-challenge1/CHALLENGE.md

 I didn't get to spend too much time on this challenge due to a busy schedule and my daughters first birthday.
 There is lots of room for improvement and I wouldn't be confident with shipping this to production or even as a POC.

+I was attempting to spin up Prometheus/Grafana to monitor the K8s pods and Work Queue.
+Due to time constraints I wasn't able to get it working correctly.
+I believe this is due to Docker/K8s limitations on my machine.

 ---

 ###### Are there any shortcomings of the code?